 We can combine reasons (grounds) for a contesting a will in NY

-When It Rains, it Pours – When contesting a will in NY, it is rare that you would initially present a Will challenge with only one ground.
+When It Rains, it Pours – When contesting a will in NY, rarely would you initially present a Will challenge with only one ground.
 In fact, in the beginning stages of a contesting a will, we often plead every possible ground for a New York will challenge, hoping that we find one that sticks at later stages of the case.
-This is called “alternative pleading.”
+This strategy is called “alternative pleading.”
 If it looks like the decedent was not well enough to make a will, we would say that he was vulnerable to being misinformed or pressured to make a Will, due to his diminished mental state.
-We will also point out that whoever made the will did it in a hurry, so there is less of a chance that whoever made the will had the time to evaluate the person who made it and did not have enough time to conduct the execution ceremony with all the required formalities.
+We will also point out that whoever made the will did it in a hurry.
+There is less of a chance that whoever made the will had the time to evaluate the person who made it and did not have enough time to conduct the execution ceremony with all the required formalities.

 It is true that in some will contest situations, an opportunity for a win can be spotted early on in the case.
 We can then proceed with a laser-sharp focus on a single issue.
 However, the most common strategy is still to plead every possible Will contest ground and see which one of them turns out to be more successful.

 If you are involved in contesting a will in NY, contact an estate attorney.
 You will describe the circumstances of the making of the will and air out the case.
 An estate attorney can determine whether the proposed objections have merit.
-To help them make that assessment, estate attorneys usually request a court-supervised examination of those involved before deciding whether it is worth your while to invest in a full-blown will contest.
+Estate attorneys usually request a court-supervised examination of those involved before deciding whether it is worth your while to invest in a full-blown will contest.

 We settle most many contests before trial.
-If settlement is not possible, the sides exchange documents and information and ultimately proceed to trial, where the judge or the jury decide whether the will is valid or should be overturned.
+If a settlement is not possible, the sides exchange documents and information and ultimately proceed to trial, where the judge or the jury decides whether the will is valid or should be overturned.

-Remedies for a Defective Will – When your lawyer is contesting a will in NY, the court will decide at a trial whether will is valid.
-The executor is not permitted to distribute the estate until the trial is finished.
+Remedies for a Defective Will – When your lawyer is contesting a will in NY, the court will decide at a trial whether the will is valid.
+The executor is not permitted to distribute the estate until the trial ends.
 If the court finds the will to be invalid, the court will do one or more of the following:

 - Not admit the will